 My Phuong continually takes courses and workshops to enhance her techniques.
 She studied Black and White and completed several Photoshop courses at Montgomery College.
 Her pictures have been published in Vien Du (2005), a collection of images also exhibited in the Nhat Bao Vietnamese newspaper of Southern California.
-She also has her images get selected for the book called 75th anniversary of Photographic Society of America for 2009.
+She also has had her images selected for the book on the 75th Anniversary of the Photographic Society of America for 2009.
 My Phuong is an active member of PSA, where she held the position of Star Rating Director during 2007, and she is currently a membership chairman of SSCC since 2007.